Aerodrome Weather Warnings

 The set times for updating the UK Aerodrome Weather Warnings Service allows the Met Office to provide appropriate lead times in order to provide advance notice of hazards relevant to aviation.
 This assists aerodromes and pilots planning to respond to these hazards.

-All warnings have at least six hours lead time, with the exception of thunderstorm warnings that have a lead time of one hour.
-The warnings cover all or part of the six hour periods.
+All warnings have at least a six-hour lead time, with the exception of thunderstorm warnings that have a lead time of one hour.
+The warnings cover all or part of the six-hour periods.

-*at a small number of airports, warnings will be issued as and when neccasery.
+*at a small number of airports, warnings will be issued as and when neccesary.

 How can I view the Aerodrome Weather Warnings?

-The Aerodrome Weather Warnings issued can be accessed from the Met Office’s GA weather briefing service General Aviation services (free registration required).
-This product allows registered users to view warnings on a map based view, (indicated by a red triangle) or when looking at the detail of an individual aerodrome location.
+The Aerodrome Weather Warnings issued can be accessed from the Met Office’s Aviation Briefing Service portal (free registration required).
+This service allows registered users to view warnings on a map-based view, (indicated by a red triangle) or when looking at the detail of an individual aerodrome location.

 How can I be alerted about Aerodrome Weather Warnings for selected aerodromes?

-In addition to viewing Aerodrome Weather Warnings on the GA weather briefing service, it is also possible to set your own preference to receive aerodrome warnings for up to two aerodromes by email.
-This is achieved using the Aerodrome Warning alerts menu option available under Settings menu in the Aviation briefing service.
+In addition to viewing Aerodrome Weather Warnings on the Aviation Briefing Service, it is also possible to set your own preference to receive aerodrome warnings by email, for up to two aerodromes.
+Select Settings under the Aerodrome Warning alerts menu option available in the Aviation Briefing Service.

-Aerodrome Weather Warnings issued are available on the Met Office’s GA weather briefing service, supported by an optional, free to register, e-mail alert.
-The key aspects of the product are:
+Aerodrome Weather Warnings issued are available on the Met Office’s Aviation Briefing Service, supported by an optional, free to register, e-mail alert.
+The key aspects of the service are:

 - Freely accessible at the point of use (subject to registration)

-- Minimum lead time of 15 mins for thunderstorm warnings and 6 hours for other warnings
+- Minimum lead time of at least 15 mins for thunderstorm warnings, and 6 hours for other warnings